Dr. Vicki Sheafer, Dean of Psychology and Counseling

 Course requirements, including course descriptions, for these programs are linked from this page.
-For a full course rotation, including availability of all traditional and non-traditional courses, click here.
+For a full course rotation, including availability of all residential and online courses, click here.
 For more details about the study of psychology or counseling at LeTourneau, refer to the School of Psychology & Counseling homepage.

 MajorsBachelor of Arts